 Contact: Colin Tingle

 There is a group under the TTL banner, called Lewes & Ouse Valley eco-nomics (L&OVe).
-This group will be looking at the things that the Lewes economy gets for free from the local environment, (things like pollination, water purification, flood protection, nutrient cycling, carbon storage, etc.) but that are already threatened or in decline nationally, mainly because of the way people use land and manage the environment.
-We will be trying to identify the most important of these 'services' for the local economy; which local businesses and institutions benefit from them; possibly putting a monetary value on them; and investigating what can be done to help the local economy by enhancing the ecosystems locally that provide these 'services'.
+This group has been, is and will be looking at the things that the Lewes community, neighbourhood and economy gets from the local environment, (things like pollination, water provision, water purification, flood protection, nutrient cycling, carbon storage, etc.).
+Many of these benefits are already threatened or in decline nationally, mainly because of the way people use land and manage the environment.
+We will be trying to identify the most important of these 'services' for the local economy; which local businesses and institutions benefit from them; possibly putting a monetary value on them; and investigating what can be done to help the local economy by enhancing the health of ecosystems locally that provide these 'services'.
 Similarly, there are a range of local benefits from our local environment (beauty, views, fresh air, tranquillity, sense of place, spiritual value, recreation, creative inspiration, etc. etc.) that contribute in major ways to our wellbeing and our health, both as individuals and as a community.
 We also wish to draw out from people what they find locally that makes them feel better and/or get healthier.
 How can we use and manage the land around us to increase its provision of health and wellbeing across the Lewes Community?

 Read all about it...

 New ways of thinking and a new word to match: 'Naturegain'